thetestgame/pyDroidDepot/README.md

 PyDroidDepot is an open-source project that aims to provide Python access to the Starwars Galaxy's Edge droid depot droids.
 It allows users to manually control their custom built droids using custom applications.

+# Supported Droid Types

+* R Units
+* B Unit (WIP)
+* BD Unit (WIP)

+Droids types that are marked as work in progress will function though they may have unexpected behaviour or may be missing functionality.

 ## Installation

 PyDroidDepot can be installed using `pip`, or by downloading the source code and running the `setup.py` script.